 Symptoms of low oxygen levels in the blood, also known as hypoxemia, can include;

 Other signs may include a bluish tint to the skin, lips, and nails, confusion, and fatigue.
-If left untreated, hypoxemia can lead to more serious health problems, such as organ damage and even death.
+If left untreated, hypoxemia can lead to more serious health problems, such as organ damage.
 It is important to seek medical attention if you experience any of these symptoms, as low oxygen levels in the blood can be a sign of a serious underlying condition.

 How to raise oxygen levels at home?